developer-zebra/developer-zebra-site/src/ekd/1-6/guide/usage/index.md

 ### Also See

-* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | Implementation details and sample code by Zebra engineering
+* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | **Article by Zebra Engineering** on implementing custom layouts, with sample code
-* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | Working with EKD-made Custom Layouts by Zebra engineering
+* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | **Article by Zebra Engineering** on working with EKD-made layouts

 -----